Reinstall the pop-up sink drain and adjust the stopper handle to complete the repair.

 Pull the drain handle up to confirm the stopper is fully seated with a good seal.

-Check the Sink Drain for Leaks
+Test the Sink Drain for Leaks

-Check for leaks by closing the drain and filling the sink with some water.
+Test for leaks by closing the drain and filling the sink with some water.
 Watch the water level while listening for leaks.

 Open the drain and inspect the P-trap and drain plumbing for leaks.
 If you’re worried about a slow drip that might not be readily evident, place a section of toilet paper on the bottom of the sink cabinet under the trap.
 Any slow drips will be readily seen.
 Tighten the slip nuts a bit if necessary.